 - A C-reactive protein test measures the level of a protein, made by your liver, that’s released into your bloodstream after tissue injury.
 A high result indicates that there’s inflammation in your body.

 Although these tests can be helpful, blood tests alone aren’t enough for a diagnosis.
 Usually, your doctor will perform a biopsy of the artery that they suspect is affected to make a definitive diagnosis.
 This can be done as an outpatient procedure using local anesthesia.
 An ultrasound may provide an additional clue about whether or not you have temporal arteritis.
 CT and MRI scans are often not helpful.

 If temporal arteritis isn’t treated, serious, potentially life-threatening complications can occur.
 They include:

 - inflammation and damage to other blood vessels in the body

 - development of aneurysms, including aortic aneurysms

 - eye muscle weakness

-Death can also occur if this condition isn’t treated.
+An aortic aneurysm can lead to massive internal bleeding.
+Death can also occur if temporal arteritis isn’t treated.
 Talk with your doctor about ways to minimize any complications from the condition.